prototowb/AEM-Ace/README.md

 - **Interactive Quiz**: Multiple-choice quizzes with automatic scoring and instant feedback
 - **Q&A Catalog**: Browse and study comprehensive question pools organized by categories
+- **Voting & Curation**: Upvote/downvote questions to surface quality content and build a curated exam pool
+- **Final Exam Mode**: Generate and take a curated “final exam” based on community votes
 - **Multiple Answer Support**: Handle both single and multiple correct answer questions
 - **Responsive Design**: Beautiful, modern UI that works on all devices
 - **Content Management**: Powered by Sanity CMS for easy content updates